Stage Fright: Causes, Mechanisms, and the Key to Overcoming It

 • A blank mind or headache

-• Shortness of breath or difficulty breathing etc.
+• Shortness of breath or chest tightness

-Causes of stage fright
+Causes of Stage Fright

 Common examples: